-AARDA awards grant to young investigators who are research basic autoimmunity issues.
-Basic refers to the whole autoimmune picture, or in research that could benefit the larger autoimmune community as opposed to a single or specific disease.
-Applications are reviewed by the Scientific Advisory Board, and winners are required to report on their research.
+Previously known as the “Young Investigators Grant”, AARDA awards funding to young investigators who research basic autoimmunity issues.
+Basic- referring to the whole autoimmune picture, or in research that could benefit the larger autoimmune community as opposed to a single or specific disease.
+Applications are reviewed by our Scientific Advisory Board, and recipients are required to report on their research.

-In 2016, five grants were awarded to the following investigators
+In 2018, five grants were given and renewed in 2019 to the following investigators:

 For research updates follow us on Facebook.
 There we post news, articles, and resources for the autoimmune community.